philcifone/ansible/README.md

 - filebrowser.yml
 - philcifone.yml

 These are set to my desired specifications and distros for each container.
-While I have snapshots of all of these I figured it wouldn't hurt to create playbooks for them as well.
-Would like to add additional playbooks for installing/configuring the services they each provide.
+While I have backup snapshots of all of these I figured it wouldn't hurt to create playbooks for them as well.
+Would like to add additional playbooks for installing/configuring the services they each provide in the future as I continue to learn.

+Thank you for checking out my repository.